Nonino: Serving suggestions

 Grappa bottles should be stored upright.
 Usually, Italian households serve grappa frozen, giving it an icy, crisp taste, while the Instituto Nazionale Grappa recommends serving young grappa at between 9 and 13 degrees Celsius, and riserva at around 17 degrees.

 Grappa is typically served in Italy as a "digestive" (after-dinner drink), to aid in the digestion of heavy meals.
 It is often also used as a folk remedy in Italy for toothache, bronchitis, rheumatism, or indigestion.

 International Nonino Prize

 Nonino founded the International Nonino Prize, originally designed to award and preserve Friulian traditions but which has developed into a prestigious literary prize.
-The prize was founded in 1975.
+The prize was established in 1975.